csi-net/crosswalk/README.md

 ## Setup
 - Use NPM to add CSI Crosswalk to your solution.\
-(under construction: package information goes here)
+npm-add 'csicrosswalk.client'\
 - Create a new instance of CSICrosswalkProvider with your API Key.\
-const CSICrosswalkProvider = require("./V1/CSICrosswalkProvider");\
+const CSICrosswalkProvider = require("csicrosswalk.client/V1/CSICrosswalkProvider");\
 let provider = new CSICrosswalkProvider(AuthorizationHeaders.v1);
 - Make sure your API key is stored and accessed securely within your environment.